rsese/rsese.github.com/_posts/2013-03-09-getting-up-in-the-github.md

 helpful, sometimes people ask for a simple walkthrough for moving some project or website they have on their computer to a repository on GitHub.

-If you are one of these "people", then hopefully this quick article will help you get all up in GitHub.
+If you are one of these "people", then hopefully this short article will help you get all up in GitHub.
 The process is pretty straightforward, and after you do it once, the next time will be easy.
 Before we start, we'll just assume you've setup a
 [command line git client](https://help.github.com/articles/set-up-git) and that you've already [signed up](https://github.com/) for a GitHub account.

-## Pushing That Project to GitHub
+### Pushing That Project to GitHub

 So let's say we have a project on our computer, some next level website for
 example: